shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-many-to-many-mapping.md

     - Maven as a build tool (you can select gradle too)
     - Java as a language
     - Spring Boot version 3.0.12 (or the latest version)
     - In the Project Metadata section, provide your application group, artifact, package name etc. Note: The group and package name will be same.
-Also the artifact and name of your project will be same as well (Not mendatory).
+Also the artifact and name of your project will be same as well (Not mandatory).
     - Then, select jar for packaging (for simplicity) and select the java language version.
 The java language version I use is 17.
 You can choose 8, 11 or the latest LTS version.
     - The last step is adding dependencies.
 Add the following starter dependencies:
         - ***Spring Web (MVC)***